Urgent: Contact the Prime Minister and ask her to stop the 'cull'

 Are you an English resident?
 To spread awareness about our dairy boycott, please send the letter below (or even better your own version) to your local newspaper - and raise awareness as to why badgers are being killed.

-I am horrified that the policy to kill badgers in England is continuing.
+I am horrified that the policy to kill badgers in England is continuing and has now even been expanded.
 It is a needless massacre driven by farmers and politicians.
 In protest I am boycotting English dairy products and would like to encourage others to do likewise.

 Persecuting badgers for being the main vector for spreading bTB makes as much sense as persecuting black cats for spreading bad luck and witchcraft.
 It is time that the badger stopped being a scapegoat for the failings of farming.